lchski/lucascherkewski.com/_newsletters/2018-12-30-69-returning-home.md

-Returning home, remembering the past, reconsidering the future
+Returning home and time’s triptych

 Hi there!